czekster/SLR-miot/README.md

 - `analysis-papers.xlsx`: analysis in MS-Excel to perform counting;

 ## Other
-Used Rayyan (tool) to help exclusion/inclusion: https://rayyan.ai/reviews/661529 integrated with Mendeley (private link, please ask permission for access it to Ricardo Czekster by e-mail at r.meloczekster at aston.ac.uk);
+Used <a href="https://rayyan.ai" target="_blank">Rayyan</a> (tool to support conducting SLRs) to help exclusion/inclusion: https://rayyan.ai/reviews/661529 integrated with Mendeley (private link, please ask permission for access it to Ricardo Czekster by e-mail at r.meloczekster at aston.ac.uk);

 ## Authors

-Aston University: Ricardo Czekster, Paul Grace
-PUCRS: César Marcon, Fabiano Hessel
+Aston University/UK: Ricardo M. Czekster, Paul Grace PUCRS/Brazil: César Marcon, Fabiano Hessel UFCSPA/Brazil: Silvio Cazella
-UFCSPA: Silvio Cazella